 Assemble the Socca Stacks

-Place another socca slice onto top of the greens and then layer on more white bean puree and greens.
-Place another socca slice on top, and top with a tablespoon of marinara, a dollop of white bean puree, and a little parsley.
+- Place another socca slice onto top of the greens and then layer on more white bean puree and greens.
+Place another socca slice on top, and garnish with parsley, if using.